maartene/DungeonCrawler/docs/TECHDEBT.md

 ## ⚠️ TODO
 - `WorldUpdateSystem` is taking on too many responsibilities: moving party as well as showing maps.
-- `World` contains three times the same check for movement and turning
 - Cleanup initializer for `Map`
 - Stairs up only look good at bottom of map and stairs down only look good at top of map